The Pigmentation Routine

 - Signs of ageing

 Azelaic Acid is a fabulous emulsion product that brightens your skin and evens skin tone.
-It should preferably be used in the evening only as your final step in this routine.

-- Evens skintone
+- Evens skin tone

 - Texture Irregularities

 - When: Ideally, this should be used in the evening.